Death Throes Or Death Throws – Here’s How To Get It Right

 It’s an unusual expression, but be careful not to confuse or misspell it as death throws.

 As with many other phrases and words that sound the same, you can’t rely on your spellchecker for this one.

 What’s the meaning of death throes?

-It can also mean to be in the middle of doing or dealing with something very painful or difficult.
+It can also mean being in the middle of doing or dealing with something very painful or difficult.

 When we use the phrase death throes, it usually means the process of ending or dying in a very unpleasant or painful way.

 It can also indicate uncontrolled and violent movements while suffering tremendous pain.

 Because it is such a graphic phrase, its use is often found only in literature and not in everyday speech.

 There are more pleasant idioms, phrases, and expressions that we use with throes.